Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
->  The **Largest Triangle Three Buckets (LTTB)** algorithm is a time series downsampling algorithm that reduces the number of visual data points, whilst retaining the shape and variability of the time series data.
+>  The **Largest Triangle Three Buckets (LTTB)** algorithm is a time series downsampling algorithm that **reduces the number of visual data points, whilst retaining the shape and variability of the time series data**.
 It's useful for reducing large time series data sets for charting purposes where the consumer system may have reduced memory resources.
 >
 > This is a **Snowpark Python** implementation using the **plotly-resampler** package.
 >